DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/50 How To/30 Restrict Operations/5 Customize Shape Collection in the Context Toolbox.md

-The **Context Toolbox** appears when user drag a connector from a shape and drop it without connecting it to another shape.
-Users can select a shape in this toolbox to insert it at the end of the connector.

-The following example demonstrates how to display different shapes collection in the context toolbox depending on the connector's start node type.
+The following example demonstrates how to hide shapes in the context toolbox depending on the connector's start node type.

 ---
 ##### jQuery